NXXR/Master-Thesis/Thesis/src/content/2_related_work/notes.md

                 - measures 2 cardinal symptoms of MS: nausea & general discomfort [[Keshavarz2011]]
                 - verbal ratings on 20-point scale 0 (no sickness) to 20 (frank sickness) , 1 rating per minute
                   [[Keshavarz2011]]
-                - 20-point scale to be able to differentiate among lower degrees of MS & capture differnt states of well-being as well as states of sickness [[Keshavarz2011]]
+                - 20-point scale to be able to differentiate among lower degrees of MS & capture different states of well-being as well as states of sickness [[Keshavarz2011]]
                     - participants able to express feelings more precisely [[Keshavarz2011]]
                 - indifferent to physiological correlates or causes of MS [[Keshavarz2011]]